caseman/planar/doc/source/bbox.rst

 couple of methods that are useful for manipulating shapes within a frame.

-You can shrink and expand a bounding box about its center point by an absolute amount using the ``inflate()`` method.
+You can shrink and expand a bounding box about its center point by an absolute amount using the :meth:`~planar.BoundingBox.inflate()` method.
 This method allows you to derive a new bounding box that is wider or higher than an existing one by fixed values.
-You can provide a single number to ``inflate()`` to change the width and height by the same absolute amount.
+You can provide a single number to :meth:`~planar.BoundingBox.inflate()` to change the width and height by the same absolute amount.
 Positive amounts increase the size while negative amounts decrease it.
 You can alter the width and height independently by providing a sequence of two numbers, such as a tuple, or :class:`~planar.Vec2` object::